yukiarrr/SSBird/README.md

 1. Go to the Google Drive folder screen that contains Spreadsheet you want to reflect.
 2. In the 'Apply Spreadsheets' section, select Spreadsheet you want to reflect.
-3. As for "Target Sheet" and "Overlay Sheets", it is the same as [Merge sheets and push it to GitHub](#merge-sheets-and-push-it-to-github), and is applied to all selected Spreadsheets.
+3. As for "Target Sheet" and "Merge Sheets", it is the same as [Merge sheets and push it to GitHub](#merge-sheets-and-push-it-to-github), and is applied to all selected Spreadsheets.
 4. press "Apply".
 5. if "Success 🎉" comes up, it's a success!